Dialogue journal: With children and adolescents learning English

 Jardine wrote in dialogue journals with 28 10- to 11-year-old Xhosa-speaking students in grades 4 and 5 in an English-medium school in the Western Cape of South Africa.
 Although the goal in the school was for the children to learn English, Jardine wanted to help them see the value of their home language (Xhosa) and use it to express themselves in writing.
 She wanted to investigate the dialogue journal writing process as a means of raising the status of Xhosa at the school, as well as affirm the voices of children in asymmetrical multilingual settings (where English had much more status than their home language; e.g., she found that the Xhosa speakers in the school were often considered to be "English learners rather than potentially multilingual and resourceful" p.
 16).
 Jardine tried to move from writing English to writing in Xhosa, but most of the writing was in English.
 Still, she found that because of the relationships that were formed in the writing, the children were able to write in English and take risks with spelling and forms, even though their English was limited.
 At the same time, as they were encouraged to write in Xhosa, and as she wrote in Xhosa with them, they became more confident about writing in that language as well.
 "In the journal writing process, I aimed to show the children that the languages they use matter, that their voices matter, and that they matter" (p.
 72).
 After this experience of writing in both languages, Jardine concludes that, In my view, this counter-discourse of valuing African languages, seldom expressed by parents and teachers, was the most striking language awareness response to the journal writing process.
 The children had come to the ideological awareness of 'language-as-resource' as envisaged in the South African Constitution.
 This heightened language awareness illustrates the potential of multilingual dialogue writing to provide children with opportunities to voice themselves in writing and 'claim the right to speak' (p.
 70).
-(For further discussion of dialogue journal writing in international contexts, see the section on Use in international settings.)
+(For further discussion of the processes and outcomes of dialogue journal writing in international contexts, see the section on Use in international settings.)